What are Clinical Trials?

 What should I consider before participating in a trial?

-If you are considering participating in a clinical trial, talk to a physician who knows your medical history and is familiar with hyperhidrosis (preferably a dermatologist).
-For help finding a physician, visit our Physician Finder.
+If you are considering participating in a clinical trial, talk to a healthcare professional who knows your medical history and is familiar with hyperhidrosis (preferably a dermatologist).
+For help finding a physician, physician assistant or nurse practitioner, visit our Clinician Finder.
 Also discuss clinical trial options with your loved ones.
 Before making any decisions, you should know as much as possible about the clinical trial and feel comfortable asking the members of the healthcare team questions about it - such as the care you may expect while in a trial, and the cost of the trial.
 The following additional questions might be helpful to you if you decide to discuss participation in a trial with its healthcare team.
 Some of the answers to these questions will also be found on the trial's informed consent document.

 - What is the purpose of the study?